 There is no additional charge to the producer; the cost of initial on-farm auditing is covered by the LPA accreditation fee.
 However, should the first audit reveal LPA requirements are not being met, subsequent audits may be charged.

 Time?

-On average 2-4 hours, although on the size of the operation and the producer's management systems and understanding of LPA.
+On average 2-4 hours, although this may vary depending on the size of the operation and the producer's management systems and understanding of LPA.